Open Enrollment

 HEALTHCARE FLEXIBLE SPENDING ACCOUNT (FSA)

 The Flexible Spending Account (FSA) allows employees to pay for eligible out-of-pocket health care expenses with pre-tax dollars.
 FSA participation requires re-enrollment each year.
-The maximum annual contribution for 2024 is $3200.
+The maximum annual contribution for 2026 is $3400.
 The FSA plan will continue to utilize Benny Cards.
 Current FSA participants who intend to re-enroll should not discard their Benny Card, as your FSA contribution will be automatically loaded to your card.
-If you are unable to use your full election amount for claims incurred through June 30, 2025, participants will be permitted to carry over $640 from 2024 to 2025.
-Any amount in your account above $640 must be used for qualifying expenditures on or before June 30, 2024, or it will be forfeited.
+If you are unable to use your full election amount for claims incurred through June 30, 2027, participants will be permitted to carry over $680 to the next plan year.
+Any amount in your account above $680 must be used for qualifying expenditures on or before June 30, 2027, or it will be forfeited.
 The Flexible Spending Account (FSA) is not available for those who choose to enroll in PPB Plan C.

 DEPENDENT CARE FLEXIBLE SPENDING ACCOUNT (DCFSA)